Using Kanban in Project Management: 5 Good Reasons

 - Does the team need a system that is nimble and easy to understand?

 - Will the team be committed to transparency and keeping items up to date?

 - Will the team be committed to focusing on a limited number of tasks at a time?

 Then you are likely a candidate to use Kanban.

 Where is Kanban Being Used?

-One of the areas usually linked with Kanban in software development, but Kanban doesn't apply to this alone.
-With suitable performance and a right Kanban solution, anyone can benefit from utilizing visuals to communicate better and streamline processes.
+One of the areas usually linked with Kanban is software development, but Kanban doesn't apply to this alone.
+With suitable performance and the right Kanban solution, anyone can benefit from utilizing visuals to communicate better and streamline processes.
 This methodology is to drive process improvements in such organizations for a productive output.